FAQ

 • See helpful hints on GitHub’s topic help page.
 Add tags relevant to your project’s programming language, platforms, and more (e.g., Python, HPC, Linux).

-2. Let Twitter followers know your project is available on GitHub.
-Feel free to tag this handle on your own tweet, or submit a request to open-source@llnl.gov so we can tweet on your behalf.
+2. Let X/Twitter followers know your project is available on GitHub.
+Feel free to tag the @LLNL_OpenSource handle on your own tweet, or submit a request to open-source@llnl.gov so we can post on your behalf.

 3. Publicize any outreach activities or major milestones related to your project such as: